Stop Crimes Against History on Tribal Lands

 The theft of history

-Almost all major archaeological sites in the Southwest have been seriously looted or vandalized.
-This destruction is a crime—often a felony—when it occurs on Indian or federal lands.
+Almost all major archaeological sites in the Southwest have been looted or vandalized.
+This destruction is a crime—often a felony—when it occurs on Tribal or public lands.

 Ancient sites and artifacts are a bridge to Native American history, heritage, and identity.
-These culturally and historically significant places cannot be replaced once they are damaged or desecrated.
+These culturally significant places cannot be replaced once they are damaged or desecrated.

 What we do

-In response to this growing threat to our history, we bring together archaeologists, Tribal partners, federal agencies, law enforcement, and community organizations to stop crimes against history.
+In response to this growing threat, we bring together archaeologists, Tribal partners, federal agencies, law enforcement, and community organizations to stop crimes against history.
 Our goal is twofold: to encourage people to report recent looting or vandalism at archaeological sites and to share stories from Indigenous elders, leaders, and stewards about why these destructive acts must stop.

 How you can help

-Listening is the first and most important step to understanding why these places matter.
-We offer stories from Tribal citizens who care about these places—and who want you to care too.
-By listening and sharing stories, we can change our society’s attitudes about how to treat ancient sites.
+Listening is the first and most important step to understanding why archaeological sites matter.
+We present stories from Tribal citizens who care about these places—and who want you to care too.
+By listening and sharing stories, we can change our society’s attitudes about how to protect ancient sites.

 If you see a site being desecrated or know someone who commits crimes against history, please report through our confidential tipline.